Particles Frequently Asked Questions

 No. We strongly recommend using an editor that supports Particles with syntax highlighting, indentation help and more (if we don't have support for your favorite editor yet, please help us add it!).
 If you are finding it difficult to use Particles, that's just because the editor support is in the early stages.
 Please let us know what problems you are having so we can get them fixed.

-For Advanced Scroll Dialect Creators
+For Parsers Creators

 Can I use infix notation, postfix notation, or pattern matching?